FAR Council and DOL Publish Final Rule and Guidance on Fair Pay and Safe Workplaces

 - Executive Order 13658 (Establishing federal contractor minimum wage)

-Also starting this October 25, 2016, prime contractors with federal contract revenues exceeding $1,000,000.00 will be prohibited from requiring employees to sign pre?dispute agreements submitting to binding arbitration for future sexual assault of civil rights claims as a condition of employment.
-Contractors will still be able, however, to obtain an employees consent to arbitration after a cause of action arises, unless prohibited by a collective bargaining agreement or other circumstance.
-The same rule applies to subcontractors with subcontracts valued in excess of $1,000,000.00, except for subcontracts for commercial items.
+Also starting this October 25, prime contractors with federal contract revenues exceeding $1 million will be prohibited from requiring employees to sign pre-dispute agreements submitting to binding arbitration for future sexual assault of civil rights claims as a condition of employment.
+Contractors will still be able, however, to obtain an employee’s consent to arbitration after a cause of action arises, unless prohibited by a collective bargaining agreement or other circumstance.
+The same rule applies to subcontractors with subcontracts valued in excess of $1,000,000, except for subcontracts for commercial items.

-The final rule and guidance provide more detail concerning the process for assessment by contracting officers and Agency Labor Compliance Advisors (ALCA), whose role will be to review an offerors history of compliance with the EOs reporting requirements and to determine whether the contractor has engaged in serious, willful, repeated, and/or pervasive violations.
+The final rule and guidance provide more detail concerning the process for assessment by contracting officers and agency Labor Compliance Advisors (ALCAs), whose role will be to review an offeror’s history of compliance with the EO’s reporting requirements and to determine whether the contractor has engaged in “serious, willful, repeated, and/or pervasive violations.”
 The final rule establishes a process for providing contractors notice and an opportunity to respond to agency recommendations before a final responsibility determination is made.
-Significantly, disclosure of potentially adverse information under the 14 reportable categories does not automatically result in a determination that the contractor is non?responsible, and contractors will have the opportunity to provide mitigating information in the System for Award Management (SAM) which will be considered in the final responsibility determination.
+Significantly, disclosure of potentially adverse information under the 14 reportable categories does not automatically result in a determination that the contractor is non-responsible, and contractors will have the opportunity to provide mitigating information in SAM which will be considered in the final responsibility determination.
 This information will not be made public unless the contractor consents.
-ALCAs must provide written analyses of contractors responsibility determinations to the appropriate contracting officer, who must then document the contract file with an explanation of how he or she considered the analysis in the offerors responsibility determination.
+ALCAs must provide written analyses of contractors’ responsibility determinations to the appropriate contracting officer, who must then document the contract file with an explanation of how he or she considered the analysis in the offeror’s responsibility determination.

 We will continue to monitor and report on developments in this area.